 Hopefully, by participating in this program:

-- Communities will support your engagement and participation and
+- Communities will support your engagement and participation.

 - You will have something great to add to your resume or uni or TAFE application!